AstraZeneca/Tendril/README.md

 # Contact

-Contact <Martin.Karpefors@astrazeneca.com> for additional details.
+Contact <Martin.Karpefors@astrazeneca.com> for some additional details.